 - In Rentaghost, delicate Victorian gentleman Hubert Davenport was forever being shocked by the morals and the clothing of late 20th century.

-- In the RPG Future Shock, you imagine cultural and technological changes and roleplay their implications out till you're comfortable with them.
+- In the RPG Shock: Social Science Fiction, you imagine cultural and technological changes and roleplay their implications out till you're comfortable with them.

 - Moviebob: Retrothinker's character arc was built around this trope.
 Retrothinker was a 1980s version of the Game Overthinker who hosted a public access cable TV show about video games from the basement of the Sharkcade.
 Excited to see what the future of gaming would hold, Retrothinker made himself a Human Popsicle to awaken in 2025.
 However, when the Sharkcade was destroyed by arsonist ninja Pyrothinker, Retrothinker awoke early and was horrified by the world.
 Social gaming, online gaming, EA Sports, Gamestop, gaming gimmicks, creative stagnation, Bomberman: Act Zero, and Sonic the Hedgehog (2006) led to his Face-Heel Turn into Necrothinker who summoned an army of undead retro video game characters to destroy modern gaming.
 The Overthinker manages to defeat and heal him back to normal.